gjherbiet/toto/README.md

 	$ cat secondary_todo.txt | toto

+Even more impressive, you can use `toto -N` option to copy only a subset of your tasks from your secondary task file to the main one.
+The following example shows how to, for instance, merge important tasks only:

+	$ toto -N -f secondary_todo.txt list high | toto

 On `toto`'s todo list
 ---------------------

 	!
-More extensive testing and bug fixing (currently ongoing) _ Automated due date generation
+More extensive testing and bug fixing (currently ongoing)
+	- "Clean" display of tasks in list and rank commands, even if they are not properly formatted on the task file _ Automated due date generation
 	_ Colored output based on priority level
 	_ Add-ons and external tools